-16. How can Academy students learn about post-secondary programs related to their Academy course?
+16. How can Academy students learn about post-secondary programs or specialized training after high school that is related to their Academy course?

-Please contact the instructors of the Academy course (see staff listings), our guidance counselor (see contact link), or our career experience specialist (see contacts link) for more information.
+Please contact the instructors of the specific Academy course (see Staff Directory), our guidance counselor, Cassandra Deedy, or our career experience specialist, Eugenia "Genie" Williford, for more information.